Sexual Abuse Victim May Have More Time To Sue If Psychologically Disabled

 A New Jersey trial judge recently dismissed a child sexual abuse claim.
 The victim’s lawyer filed the lawsuit after the two-year deadline to sue.
 The judge ruled that the victim missed the deadline.
 The alleged perpetrator was deceased.
 The victim sued his estate.
 The judge ruled that the victim could not be under duress from someone who was dead.

 The victim appealed.
 The appeals court reversed the trial judge.
 The appeals judges agreed that the victim could not be under duress from a dead man.
 But that fact alone didn’t mean that the Child Sexual Abuse Act deadline extension didn’t apply.
-The victim had produced a psychologist report indicating that she was suffering from post-traumatic stress disorder.
+The victim had produced a psychologist report indicating that she was suffering from a post-traumatic stress disorder.

 The appeals court ruled that the victim was entitled to a hearing before the trial judge.
 A hearing to determine whether a psychological condition prevented her from filing a lawsuit on time.
 At the hearing, the defense will be entitled to present its own psychological expert on the question.